On this page

 - Check that all planned features actually work on all target platforms.

-The minimal supported devices for your project aren’t specified
+The minimally supported devices for your project aren’t specified

-- Define the minimal supported device(s) for your game.
+- Define the minimally supported device(s) for your content.

 - Have them available to your development and QA teams.